Draketoons/TD_MayaTools_03/README.md

 # Maya Plugins

-this is a collection of maya plugins with rigging and other things
+this is a collection of maya plugins to help with rigging and other things

 ## Limb Rigger